Interested in volunteering?

 Muhlenberg students have volunteered both through the drop-in after-school program time at Bike Works and as volunteers through the Earn-A-Bike program.
 Contrary to what the name might imply, you don’t need to know about bicycles to volunteer at Bike Works!

-America Reads (Jefferson, Roosevelt & Hayes Elementary Schools)
+America Reads (Roosevelt and Hays Elementary Schools)

 As part of a national program aimed at improving reading amongst kindergarten through 3rd grade, Muhlenberg students collaborate with teachers to reinforce literacy lessons.
 Small groups and one-on-one time allow for Muhlenberg students to integrate into the classroom throughout the course of the semester in this two-hour/week minimum program.
-Virtual opportunities for this program are forthcoming!

 Casa Guadalupe is a community center in the 1st Ward of Allentown that has worked with primarily Latinx residents since 1969.
 Students work with the Pa’Lante Education program, connecting with young people through the arts, coding, physical activity and general after-school activities.